navinkumar-k-015/Edu-Ms/README.md

-# Edu-Ms
+# Edu Ms
-Offline Interactive Classroom
+An Offline Interactive Classroom

 # Problem Statement -
   Due to Covid-19,  the students got stuck in their homes, but most of them are facing network issues like no internet, low bandwidth and, truncated bandwidth caps.